VITALISED/Thaumium/README.md

 # Thaumium

-Thaumium is a No Man's Sky reverse engineering project currently just as a scratchpad for 4.13.
+Thaumium is a No Man's Sky reverse engineering project currently working mostly as a scratchpad targeting Fractal 4.13 Debug.